 4.1.
-Graduate Student Annual Reviews
+Graduate Student Annual Evaluations

-The Whiting School of Engineering requires that once per academic year all full-time Homewood graduate programs carry out a written review of all doctoral and master's students conducting thesis research.
-The review process includes the opportunity for a student to offer a self-evaluation to discuss with his or her advisor.
+The Whiting School of Engineering requires that once per academic year all full-time Homewood graduate programs carry out a written evaluation of all doctoral and master's students conducting thesis research.
+The evaluation process includes the opportunity for the advisor to initiate the student evaluation on his or her research and academic progress.

-Mechanical Engineering Graduate Program Committee, with the support of the faculty and the Mechanical Engineering Graduate Student Association (MEGA) has instituted a formal annual review, thinking it is good practice and a worthwhile investment.
-The review form is in the back of this manual and at http://me.jhu.edu/graduate-studies/academic-advising-graduate/.
+Mechanical Engineering Graduate Program Committee, with the support of the faculty and the Mechanical Engineering Graduate Student Association (MEGA) created a formal annual evaluation form, thinking it is good practice and a worthwhile investment.
+The evaluation form is in the back of this manual and at http://me.jhu.edu/graduate-studies/academic-advising-graduate/.